Victoza

 Descriptive transcript: How to take liraglutide.
 [PDF, 308 KB]

-Watch: How to take liraglutide(external link) n te reo Māori.
+Watch how to take liraglutide(external link) in te reo Māori.

-Always use Victoza exactly as your doctor has told you.
+Always use Victoza exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much to use, how often to take it and any special instructions.
+The following is a guide.

-• Your doctor will tell you when to increase it to 1.2 mg once a day.
+- Your healthcare provider will tell you when to increase it to 1.2 mg once a day.

-• Your doctor may tell you to further increase the dose to 1.8 mg once a day, if your blood glucose is not adequately controlled with a dose of 1.2 mg per day.
+- Your healthcare provider may tell you to further increase the dose to 1.8 mg once a day if your blood glucose is not well controlled with a dose of 1.2 mg per day.

-Don't change your dose unless your doctor has told you to.
+Don't change your dose unless your healthcare provider has told you to.

 Victoza comes as a pen injection